HarrisAsync/drowzalert/README.md

 # Sleepy_driver_detector

-This app checks and sends alerts if a user is sleeping, which can be applied to vehicle drivers.
+This app checks and sends alerts if a user is sleeping, which can be applied to the specific case of vehicle drivers.

 ## Description